 A student, upon arriving on campus can pickup a personal and confidential seven digit authorization code for long distance calls placed from campus.
-This PAC can be picked up at the Plant Services/Telecommunications Office located at 9 Camden Hall (lower level).
+This PAC can be picked up at the Facilities Management/Telecommunications Office located at 9 Camden Hall (lower level).
 The code will work from any phone on campus.
 Each student is billed for all calls made with his/her authorization code.
 Calls made by the student’s using his/her authorization code are his/her responsibility.
 Each student is responsible for the security of his/her authorization code.
 The authorization code should be kept confidential.
 A lost authorization code should be reported immediately to the Telecommunications Department.
 Any student misusing an authorization code will be fined $100.00 and may be subject to further disciplinary action.

 Billing and Payment

 Your monthly telephone statement is mailed to your UMM PO Box around the first of each month.
 The total amount is entered into you student account.
 You may pay your bill at the Business Office located on the second floor of Behmler Hall.

 |$.10 per minute||Evenings and weekends|

 |$.15 per minute||Monday – Friday 8 a.m. – 5 p.m.|

 Note: Do not send payments through campus mail.